 If your non profit has a charitable purpose other than religious, you will need a written consent attached to your certificate of incorporation from another NY agency; such as non profits helping neglected children need approval from NY Office of Children & Family Services.
-See our Agency Contact page.
+See our NY Nonprofit Agency Approval Contact page.

 New York Non Profit Formation Agency:

 Division of Corporations